 HB599 requires FDOT to lead the development of a plan to "enhance the integration and connectivity of the transportation system across and between transportation modes throughout the state."
-For this 21 guidelines and has become a leader in freight issues through its ongoing work in developing a Freight Mobility and Trade Plan.
+For this reason, Florida is already on schedule to meet MAP-21 guidelines and has become a leader in freight issues through its ongoing work in developing a Freight Mobility and Trade Plan.
 For more information, please see www.freightmovesflorida.com.